Skip to main content

 The ten-year anniversary charge (periodic charge)

 Every ten years from the date the trust was established, HMRC charges IHT on the net value of relevant property held in the trust on the day before that anniversary.
-The maximum effective rate is 6% — calculated as 30% of the standard 20% rate, based on a hypothetical chargeable transfer.
-In practice the rate is often lower because the nil-rate band and previous transfers are taken into account in a complex formula.

 Exit charges

-There are limited exceptions: no exit charge applies, for example, if assets leave within the first three months of the trust being set up, or within three months of a ten-year anniversary, or where the payment represents the trustee's costs and expenses on relevant property.
+There are limited exceptions: no exit charge applies, for example, if assets leave within the first three months of the trust being set up, or within three months of a ten-year anniversary, or where the payment represents the trustees' costs and expenses on relevant property.

 Will trusts and the residence nil-rate band